 Having dismissed Border Timbers' arguments on both sections 2 and 9, the only routes open to it to remove the blanket of immunity, one would naturally have expected Dias J to grant the application and set aside the without-notice order for registration.
 However, that she did not do.
-Dias J held that Zimbabwe's immunity from the UK courts' jurisdiction is not engaged on an application to register the Award; she reasoned that such an application does not engage the court's adjudicative jurisdiction, and that only an action to execute the Award would.
-One explained that a "foreign state is not impleaded unless and until the order granting registration is served on it, and that the doctrine of state immunity has no application at the anterior stage of registration".
+Dias J held that Zimbabwe's immunity from the UK courts' jurisdiction is not engaged in an application to register the Border Award; she reasoned that such an application does not engage the court's adjudicative jurisdiction, and that only an action to execute the Border Award would.
+She explained that a 'foreign state is not impleaded unless and until the order granting registration is served on it, and that the doctrine of state immunity has no application at the anterior stage of registration.99